Modern slavery statement

 Board approval

-This statement was approved by Loaf's Board of Directors which will be reviewing and updating it where relevant annually.
+This statement was approved by Loaf's Board of Directors and will be reviewed and updated annually where appropriate.